-- Failure to register in SAM or Grants.gov in sufficient time - Failure to follow Grants.gov instructions on how to register and apply as posted on its web site - Failure to follow each instruction in the OJP solicitation
+- Failure to register in SAM or Grants.gov in sufficient time.
+(SAM registration and renewal can take as long as 10 business days to complete.
+The information transfer from SAM to Grants.gov can take up to 48 hours.) - Failure to follow Grants.gov instructions on how to register and apply as posted on its website. - Failure to follow each instruction in the OJP solicitation.

-• Technical issues with the applicant's computer or information technology environment, including firewalls
+Technical issues with the applicant's computer or information technology environment, including firewalls.

-Notifications regarding known technical problems with Grants.gov, if any, are posted at the top of the OJP funding web page at www.ojp.gov/funding/Explore/CurrentFundingOpportunities.htm.
+Notifications regarding known technical problems with Grants.gov, if any, are posted at the top of the OJP funding web page at http://ojp.gov/funding/index.htm.